Eloy Jiménez Player Props: White Sox vs. Astros

 - The Astros' 2.89 team ERA ranked second among all MLB pitching staffs.

-- Javier starts for the first time this season for the Astros.
+- Urquidy makes his first start of the season for the Astros.

-- The 26-year-old righty started and threw six scoreless innings when he last appeared Thursday, Nov.
-3 against the Philadelphia Phillies.
+- In his last appearance on Wednesday, Nov.
+2, the 27-year-old right-hander, came out of the bullpen and went three scoreless innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.